 - A. The speech must be about the speaker's personal experience that illustrates the power of being an educator.
-Being specific as opposed to depending on clichés or broad statements in sharing your story is very important. - B. Speech should be original, creative and capture the audience's attention. - C. Each presentation is to be a minimum of three minutes and a maximum of four minutes. - One judge will also serve as timekeeper.
-Speakers will receive a visual, non-verbal

-- indication that there is one-minute remaining when they reach the three-minute mark of their speeches. - E. Speakers may use up to five 4x6-inch index cards while presenting.
-Only one side of each card may be used - F. A lectern and microphone will be available for the presentation.
+Being specific - as opposed to depending on clichés or broad statements in sharing your story is very important. - B. Speech should be original, creative and capture the audience's attention. - C. Each presentation is to be a minimum of three minutes and a maximum of four minutes.
+Contestants will respond to judges' follow up questions.
+The entire presentation and question session will last a total of no more than 10 minutes. - D. One judge will also serve as timekeeper.
+Speakers will receive a visual, non-verbal indication that there is one-minute remaining when they reach the three-minute mark of their speeches. - E. Speakers may use up to five 4x6-inch index cards while presenting.
+Only one side of each card may be used. - F. A lectern and microphone will be available for the presentation.